“Vlissingen’s Voyage: The Thrilling Debut Sea Trials of rMCM”

-Eight vessels currently under production
+Eight vessels currently in production

-A distinctive industrial and European collaboration
+A unique industrial and European collaboration

 - Length: 82.6m